pangenome/sweepga/README.md

 ## How Scaffolding Works

-When scaffolding is enabled (default: `-j 10k`), the filtering process follows these steps:
+When scaffolding is enabled (with `-j > 0`), the filtering process follows these steps:

 1. **Input Processing** - Filter by minimum block length, exclude self-mappings
 2. **Pre-scaffold Filter** - Apply plane sweep filter to individual mappings (`-n`, default: `1:1`)